Automattic/jetpack/docs/development-environment.md

 For easier and more organized development, there are several ways to achieve that:

 <a name="setup-env-docker"></a>

-### Docker (Recommended)
+* ### Docker (Recommended)

 	This would be the easiest and most straight-forward way to start your journey in Jetpack development.
 Docker offers a containerized install of WordPress with all of its dependencies installed and set up.
 You just need to start working on the plugin code.

 	To set up your environment with Docker, follow the [Docker environment for Jetpack Development guide](../docker/README.md).

 <a name="setup-env-vvv"></a>

-### VVV - TODO
+* ### VVV

 	VVV is similar to Docker in how it works, but instead of setting up separate containers for the different parts it uses a single Linux virtual machine to set everything up with a nice interface.

 	*...This section is still under development...*

 <a name="setup-env-local-web-server"></a>

-### Local web and database servers
+* ### Local web and database servers

 	This is the most involved set up way among the three.
 Since the installation steps are very dependent on the operating system and it's flavor, we're not going to cover them here for the time being.
 You can refer to the [WordPress recommended system requirements](https://wordpress.org/about/requirements/) to see what you need to install to get WordPress up and running on your system.

 <a name="setup-env-windows"></a>

-### Developing and contributing code to Jetpack from a Windows machine
+* ### Developing and contributing code to Jetpack from a Windows machine

 	When working on a Windows machine, you can use [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 You may, however, run into issues when you want to commit your changes.
 In this case, and if you use an IDE like PHPStorm, you can follow the recommendations in [this post](https://alex.blog/2018/02/21/guide-to-having-phpstorm-use-windows-subsystem-for-linux-git/) to have PhpStorm Use Windows Subsystem For Linux’s Git.

 <a name="setup-development-tools"></a>
 ## Installing development tools